checocadena/checocadena.github.io/Documentation.md

 - Each shape has a different sound.
 When a sphere collides, its sound will be a sine wave.
 When a cube collides, it will be a square wave.
 For a tetrahedron, it will be a triangle wave.
 - The notes that it will play are quantized to a major pentatonic scale
 - Each note is filtered through a low-pass and sent to reverb, chorus, and delay before being output.
+- The orbital camera, which is an add-on for three.js

 ## Code